njam/nuxt-i18n-module/README.md

 ### Setup

-- Add `nuxt-i18n-module` dependency using yarn or npm to your project
+- Add `nuxt-i18n-module` dependency to your project using yarn or npm
-- Add `nuxt-i18n-module` to `modules` section of `nuxt.config.js` and define the languages to use:
+- Add `nuxt-i18n-module` to the `modules` section of `nuxt.config.js` and configure as desired:

 ```js
 {